 The Sculpture Trail is a good place to start your Forest of Dean adventure.
-Established in 1986, the trail is .... of woodland featuring sculpture by David Nash, Magdalena Jetelova, Ian Hamilton Finlay, Cornelia Parker and others.
-The featured artists were given a very clear brief; they were to create pieces that reflected the particularity of the Forest of Dean, without thought to wider concepts or issues.
-Each piece, though specifically located, feels happenstance, as though the visitor has come upon it by chance
+Established in 1986, the woodland trail features sculpture by David Nash, Magdalena Jetelova, Ian Hamilton Finlay, Cornelia Parker and others.
+The featured artists were given a clear brief; they were to create pieces that reflected the particularity of the Forest of Dean, without thought to wider concepts or issues.
+Each piece, though specifically located, feels happenstance, as though the visitor has come upon it by chance.

 The Forest of Dean makes life easy for the film location scouts searching for mythical places where faeries can frolic, magicians can make magic and hobbits can, well, hobbit.

 Puzzlewood, near Coleford, is a 14 acre ancient woodland within the Forest of Dean.
 An ancient woodland is a woodland that has existed since before 1600.
 Planting was uncommon before 1600, so ancient woodlands would have developed naturally.
 There is over a mile of pathways to wander through the caves, cracks and rock formations.
 It is fine for capable children, but is not handicap accessible or good for buggies.
-Dogs are also not allowed but there is a petting zoo at the woodland entrance.
+They have a no-dog policy, but there is a petting zoo at the woodland entrance.

-The geological features of the woodland are called scowles.
+There are geological features in the woodland called scowles.
 Scowles form when carboniferous limestone cave systems uplift, erode and are exposed at the surface.
 These erosions made it easy to access the iron ore, which was rich in the area and mined by early settlers to Roman invaders.
 3000 Roman coins were found stashed in a rock cavity in 1848 and a treasure hunt for Roman coins now feature as a game for visitors.

 It features in at least two Harry Potter films and is the rumoured birthplace of Rubeus Hagrid.
 It is also in Puzzlewood that Rey meets Kylo Ren in Star Wars: The Force Awakens.

-I certainly would have woke up if stumbled upon by Chris Hemsworth as he filmed The Huntsman: Winter's War here in 2016.
+I certainly would have awakened if stumbled upon by Chris Hemsworth as he filmed The Huntsman: Winter's War here in 2016.

 One thing that was set in, but was apparently not filmed in the Forest of Dean was the Killing Eve episode 'Smell you Later' (series two, episode five).
 In this episode, psychopath Villanelle roughs up fellow assassin, The Ghost, in a red shipping container plonked in a pine forest, while wearing a ball gown.
 Forestry England said the show was not filmed in the forest, but it might have been shot in the neighbouring Cyril Hart Arboretum.

 Netflixers will have been transfixed by the forest's natural beauty in series The End of the F***ing World and Sex Education.
-I spent a good three hours looking for the red house in Sex Education.
+I spent a good three hours hunting down the red house in Sex Education.
 The house, home to Otis and his sex therapist mother (Asa Butterfield and Gillian Anderson ) is named The Chalet, is in Symond's Yat.
-Symond's Yat near Symonds Yat Rock is a village in the Wye Valley on the banks of the River Wye, in Herefordshire, close to Gloucestershire border and Monmouthshire on the Welsh border.
+Symond's Yat near Symonds Yat Rock is a village in the Wye Valley on the banks of the River Wye, in Herefordshire, close to the Gloucestershire border and Monmouthshire on the Welsh border.
 It is a hot spot for river activities and very popular with tourists.
 It also has single-track roads, dead-ends, unmarked one-ways, no-u-turns and all sorts of other impediments to house-stalking.
-After a lot of 10-point turns in very small streets, along with a whole lot of swearing, I found the house.
-Well, I found the house, but I couldn't get to the house as it is at the end of a private drive and cannot be seen from any other location that I could find.
+After countless 10-point turns in tiny streets, along with a lot of swearing, I found the house.
+Well, I found the entrance to the house.
+I couldn't get to the house because it is on a private drive and cannot be seen from any other location that I could find.
 I have no idea how they manage to shoot it in the series.

 Forest walks, nature and mysticism might be good for some people, but these meditative exercises might not be for everyone.
 Some people need to let loose and bang some heads.
 If you belong to a blended group, the Forest of Dean has something to make every member happy.